joalmeid/avd-app-attach-ops/doc/psf.md

 - Having `ACCESS DENIED` due to appplication writes to the install folder.
 - Your app needs to pass arguments to the executable when launched.

+To get you started with PSF we have added an app which requires PSF integration in the pipeline.
+The sample is available in the [PSF-Scenario](https://github.com/joalmeid/avd-app-attach-ops/tree/psf-scenario) branch of the repo.
+Key additions are:

+- we added the `src/psf-simple-app`
+- we added `msix-appattach/psf_application_artifacts` which contains the binarires required for PSF
+- adpoted the CI stage template
+`.pipelines/templates/CI-appConfig-steps.yaml` to copy PSF binaries
+- adpoted the CI stage template  `.pipelines/templates/CI-msixConfig-steps.yaml` to update the PSF configuration required by the App

+If you prefer extending our Main sample yourself here are the basic steps to do so:

 PSF can be applied on a existing MSIX package and/or being included in the MSIX package from the beginning.

-The manual process to use PSF while building an MSIX package is:
+The process to use PSF while building an MSIX package is:

 1. **Identify the runtime fix** that solves the detected issue in the msix package.
    * Find available fixups in [PSF github](https://github.com/Microsoft/MSIX-PackageSupportFramework)